 And if this has intrigued you, as to WHY?
-You can learn how these bankers over 2 centuries worked towards enslaving the people of Europe, Britain and America, in my book: “The Coming Battle – 2013” and how YOU can claim back your freedom.
+You can learn how these bankers over 2 centuries worked towards enslaving the people of Europe, Britain and America, in my book: “The Coming Battle – 2013” and you can learn how YOU can claim back your liberty.

 This page may contain copyrighted material, the use of which has not always been specifically authorized by the copyright owner.
 I am making such material available in my efforts to advance understanding of environmental, political, human rights, economic, democratic, scientific, and social justice issues, etc. I believe this constitutes a ‘fair use’ of any such copyrighted material as provided for in section 107 of the US Copyright Law.
 In accordance with Title 17 U.S.C., Section 107, the material on this site is distributed without profit to those who have expressed a prior interest in receiving the included information for research and educational purposes.